AsmarHaider/assignment_1_auth_2023/README.md

   **Description**: Name of the PostgreSQL database to which the application will connect.

 ## Running the Project
-To run the project, configure the `.env` file with the appropriate settings:
+To run the project, configure the `.env` file or env variables with the appropriate settings :

 - **SQLite (In-memory)**: Use `DATABASE_TYPE=sqlite_mem` for SQLite in-memory database operations.
 - **PostgreSQL**: If using PostgreSQL (`DATABASE_TYPE=postgres`), additional parameters like `PG_DB_HOST`, `PG_DB_PORT`, `PG_DB_USER_NAME`, `PG_DB_PASSWORD`, and `PG_DB_NAME` must be correctly set.

-Ensure these settings are correctly configured in the `.env` file before running the project.
+Ensure these settings are correctly configured in the `.env` file or env variables before running the project.

 # API Documentation